artkeller/WS_QMI8658_Matrix/README.md

 # WS_QMI8658_Matrix

-Die WS_QMI8658-Bibliothek dient der einfachen Integration des QMI8658 IMU-Sensors in Arduino-Projekte.
-Sie ermöglicht präzise Bewegungs- und Lageerkennung mit Kalibrierungsunterstützung, Doppel-Reset-Erkennung und Hysterese-Logik zur Vermeidung instabiler Zustandswechsel.
+The WS_QMI8658 library is used to easily integrate the QMI8658 IMU sensor into Arduino projects.
+It enables precise motion and position detection with calibration support, double reset detection and hysteresis logic to avoid unstable state changes.

-Funktionen umfassen:
+Functions include:

-* Initialisierung und Konfiguration des QMI8658-Sensors
+* Initialisation and configuration of the QMI8658 sensor
-* Kalibrierung und Speicherung der Kalibrierungsdaten in NVS
+* Calibration and storage of calibration data in NVS
-* Erkennung der nach unten gerichteten Seite des Boards
+* Detection of the downward-facing side of the board
-* Nutzung einer Hysterese-Logik zur Stabilisierung von Sensordaten
+* Use of hysteresis logic to stabilise sensor data

-Ideal für Anwendungen in Robotik, Gaming und IoT, bei denen Bewegungs- und Lageerkennung eine Rolle spielen.
+Ideal for applications in robotics, gaming and IoT where motion and position detection play a role

-Getestet auf Waveshare ESP32 S3 Matrix Board https://www.waveshare.com/wiki/ESP32-S3-Matrix
+Tested on Waveshare ESP32 S3 Matrix Board https://www.waveshare.com/wiki/ESP32-S3-Matrix